 In 2006, I spent a year living in Austria.
 That year was huge for me... amongst many wonderful experiences, I had a breast-cancer scare that shook me to the core... but throughout that whole awful experience, far away from my family, I knew in a new and real way that my Saviour was with me, felt my pain, knew my fears and said "I'm here.
 I love you.
 Trust me"

-I have had an incredibly blessed life.
-It has had its ups and downs, but I have learnt throughout everything that God is faithful and his love sustains us.
+I have had an incredibly blessed life, but there have been plenty of valleys along the way.
+In the heights and in the hardships, I have learnt throughout everything that God is faithful and his love sustains us.
 I have been blessed with a godly and generous husband who points me to Jesus and is serious about helping me grow in my faith.
 For that I am truly grateful.

 As I look on, I know God will remain faithful, whatever life may hold for us.
 He is good and he has demonstrated his incredible love for me in sending Jesus - my Saviour, my King, my best friend.